Singapore Armed Forces: Training

-Prior to enlistment, pre-enlistees (recruits) are required to attend a medical examination (PULHHEEMS) to determine their medical status to assess vocational suitability postings.
+Before enlistment, pre-enlistees (recruits) are required to attend a medical examination (PULHHEEMS) to determine their medical status and assess vocational suitability for postings.
 They will then be issued a "Physical Employment Status" (PES), which will be used as a guideline to determine for which vocation groupings they are deemed suitable.

 PES A and PES B1 (combat-fit) recruits go through a nine-week Basic Military Training (BMT) program, held at the Basic Military Training Centre (BMTC) on the offshore island of Pulau Tekong.
-Recruits who are considered obese, are required to attend a 19-week PES Bp BMT weight-loss program.
+Recruits who are considered obese are required to attend a 19-week PES Bp BMT weight-loss program.
 PES B2 formally PES C1 (fit for some combat vocations) recruits will go through a nine-week modified BMT programme at BMTC.
 PES C and PES E recruits (non-combat-fit) undertake a nine-week modified BMT program in BMTC School V at Kranji Camp II, where serviceman undergoing a four-week modified BMT programme before being deployed to various combat service support vocations such as Admin Support Assistant (ASA), Transport Operator (TO), and Supply Assistant (SA).
+The PES status will no longer be provided from October 2027 onwards as servicemen will instead be told of medical exemptions based on their conditions with their functional capabilities.
 All servicemen, with the exception commandos, naval divers and service support vocation units, will complete their BMT at BMTC.